StylusAnalyzer/stylus-analyzer/IMPLEMENTATION_NOTES.md

 ## Overview

 We've added a static analysis feature to the Stylus Analyzer tool for detecting common vulnerabilities in Stylus/Rust smart contracts.
-The implementation focuses on detecting unchecked transfers and unsafe transfer patterns, with a modular design that allows for easy extension with additional detectors in the future.
+The implementation focuses on detecting unchecked transfers and unsafe Rust constructs, with a modular design that allows for easy extension with additional detectors in the future.

 ## Architecture